savannahwashburn/CD_alternative_splicing/README.md

 Isoform fractions were calculated as normalized isoform counts / normalized total gene counts
 * filtered if gene is not expression
-* >95% of individuals expression esoform as the only isoform of this gene
+* filtered if >95% of individuals expression esoform as the only isoform of this gene
-* >95% of indivuduals do not express transcript
+* filtered if >95% of indivuduals do not express transcript

 ## Differentially used Isoform Fractions (dIF)
 mean IF in recurring disease - mean IF in non-recurring disease for each isoform